RoseGendusa/django-rest-api-stock-management/README.md

 For any inquiries or support, please contact Gul fidan Ozturk  at gulfidanozturk34@gmail.com

 Please note that this is a generated README.md and may require further modifications to fit your project's specific details.
+Check out the live version of the code here  ==>>    https://gulfidanozturk34.pythonanywhere.com/

 ![APIroot](/preview/apiroot.jpg?raw=true "API root")